Pomona-ITS/HPC-Tech-Tutorials/design/new_technologies/README.md

 http://finkmetaverse.com/

 I found that it is easier to actually read a physcial book because it is harder to point your phone at the kindle or an iPad.
-These kind of interesting experiential dilemmas can be discussed at length!
+These kinds of interesting experiential dilemmas can be discussed at length!

 Virtual Reality means fully immersed in a headset (HMD or Head Mounted Display) like an Oculus Rift or an HTC Vive.